 There is a two or three week break between sessions.

-Women:- Pure white shirts with collars, long-sleeve or below elbow, worn outside the waistband and no longer than hip length.
+Women:- A teal shirt with collar and three-quarter length sleeves worn outside the waistband.
 Black skirt or dress trousers, black stockings and black shoes (not sandals).
-A coloured scarf is provided for concerts.
+Shirts can be obtained through the Chorale.
 No perfume and minimal jewellery.

-Men:- White shirts, dark trousers, black shoes and socks.
+Men:- White shirt, dark trousers, black shoes and socks.
 Blue ties are supplied for concerts.

 MUSIC SCORES : Music

 The Kapiti Chorale depends on hiring music from various libraries and other choirs and must maintain a good reputation in order to continue doing so.
 As well as handling borrowed music well, we need to look after our own copies, and to avoid paying for lost or damaged copies.
 In order to ensure this, a music handling code has been developed, which we would kindly ask every singing member to respect.

 1. When the music copy is issued to each Chorale member, please inspect it for damage or pencil markings.
 Report these to the Librarian who will note the facts before the music is used.

 2. PLEASE USE 2B PENCILS ONLY for annotating scores.